 In the final analysis, the salvation of each one of us depends upon the grace of God.
 He conveys this message in verse five—but we completely miss it—when he notes that all of the bridesmaids, including the wise ones, fell asleep while waiting for him.
 This is an obvious allusion to the disciples’ inability to “keep awake” in Gethsemane and to Christ’s atonement—his grace—without which all of our good works and oil reserves would be for naught.

 The simple truth is that if the bridegroom had been late enough, every single bridesmaid would have burned through her oil.
 As noted by one biblical scholar, both the wise and the foolish were operating from “the same premise of scarcity and fear.”
-They didn’t fully trust the love of the bridegroom for his friends.
+They focussed on some oil needed to light a decorative lamp instead of celebrating the joyous union between the bridegroom (Jehovah) and his bride (Israel).

 Sometimes we don’t feel worthy to be in his presence, to approach him in prayer, to come to church, to take the sacrament.
 And sometimes the “wise” in our midst make us feel uncomfortable because of the way we dress, the beliefs we hold, or the companions we choose.
 Tellingly, the wise bridesmaids seemed more concerned about the quality of the lighting during the wedding parade than they were about the welfare of their friends when they admonished them to leave and not come back without more oil.